NREL/T3CO/docs/content/run_scenario.md

 ```

 This function gets the PHEV utility factor derived from the computed range of the
-vehicle and the operational day range computed from shifts per year and the first VMT year
+vehicle and the operational day range computed from shifts per year and the first vmt year

 **Arguments**: